Last Updated on

 A simple cheap whole house water filter will do the trick.
 I recommend if you are pumping water from the wild to build a screen enclosure around the pump to keep larger debris out before running through the prefiltering unit.

 Make sure that when you purchase a filter, that it will filter out viruses too.
-Many filters can catch bacteria, but viruses are so teeny tiny that they can clear through filters which are only built to catch bacteria.
+Many filters can catch bacteria, but viruses are so teeny tiny that they can clear through filters that are only built to catch bacteria.

 I suggest looking at test analyses for the unit you are looking to buy.
 I have included these test results in my reviews portion of this article.